-To ensure that our simulations in both ideal and Pareto-optimization phases did not deviate from the defined error source thresholds, we analyzed the kinematics of all simulations and checked their divergence from the adjusted kinematics resulted from the RRA simulations.
+To ensure that our simulations in both ideal and Pareto-optimization phases did not deviate from the defined error source thresholds, we analyzed the kinematics of all simulations and checked their divergence from the adjusted kinematics resulting from the RRA simulations.
 Additionally, some simulations of the Pareto-optimization part were selected randomly, and their residual and reserve moments and forces were analyzed.

 \subsection*{Performance Metrics}

-For the purpose of having methodical analysis and comparison between the assistive devices and load conditions, some performance metrics were defined.
-As discussed earlier, the ultimate goal of each assistive device is reducing energy consumed by the subject for performing a task that was walking with and without load at self-selected speed in this study.
+For the purpose of attaining a methodical analysis and comparison between the assistive devices and load conditions, some performance metrics were defined.
+As discussed earlier, the ultimate goal of each assistive device is to reduce the energy consumed by the subject in performing a task, which in this study was walking with and without a/the load at self-selected speed.

-Therefore, we calculated the normalized gross whole-body metabolic rate of the subjects in two different assistive devices and load conditions, and then metabolic cost reduction was computed using the metabolic rate of assisted and unassisted subjects.
+Therefore, the normalized gross whole-body metabolic rate of each subject in two different assistive devices and load conditions was calculated, and then metabolic cost reduction was computed using the metabolic rate of assisted and unassisted subjects.
 This procedure of metabolic cost calculation was repeated for all seven subjects in three trials to obtain the total average metabolic energy expenditure and metabolic cost reduction for each assistance scenario and load condition.\\

-Another important metric for assessing the performance of an exoskeleton is the power it consumes to assist the subjects.
-To analyze this metric in the simulated exoskeletons, we computed the absolute power consumed by all actuators, and the reason for considering the absolute value is the absence of the regeneration mechanism as a general case for the exoskeletons.
+Another important metric for assessing the performance of an exoskeleton is the power it consumes to assist a subject.
+To analyze this metric in the simulated exoskeletons, we computed the absolute power consumed by all actuators; the reason for considering the absolute value is the absence of the regeneration mechanism as a general case for the exoskeletons.
 Additionally, to analyze the amount of power available for regeneration, we computed the negative energy of the exoskeletons.
-The power consumption metric is a crucial part of the exoskeletons analysis to estimate their efficiency and battery life for untethered devices.
+The power consumption metric is a crucial part of an exoskeleton analysis to estimate the efficiency and battery life for untethered devices.

-At the Pareto optimization part of the study, these two introduced metrics (i.e., metabolic cost reduction and power consumption) were optimized simultaneously, and their set of optimal solutions was represented for each device and load condition.
+In the Pareto optimization part of the study, these two introduced metrics (i.e., metabolic cost reduction and power consumption) were optimized simultaneously, and their set of optimal solutions was represented for each device and load condition.
 This Pareto front represents the set of different configurations for each exoskeleton in terms of power consumption and the assistance the device can provide.
-For more detailed analyses, some specific configurations in each exoskeleton and load condition have been selected and studied exhaustively.\\
+For more detailed analyses, some specific configurations in each exoskeleton and load condition were selected and studied exhaustively.\\

-Additionally, the regeneratable power and inertial properties of the exoskeletons, as two critical metrics for analyzing the performance of the assistive devices, have been studied in simulations of multi-criteria optimization by reflecting their effect on the Pareto-curves and obtaining the Pareto sets under the effect of these two metrics.
+Additionally, the regeneratable power and inertial properties of the exoskeletons, as two critical metrics for analyzing the performance of assistive devices, were studied in simulations of multi-criteria optimization by reflecting their effect on the Pareto-curves and obtaining the Pareto sets under the effect of these two metrics.

-Some muscular activations of the lower limb key muscles were extracted and studied to gain insight into how an assistive device can change muscle activities and, consequently, metabolic cost resulting from muscle activities.
+Muscular activations of the lower limb key muscles were extracted and studied to gain insight into how an assistive device can change muscle activities and, consequently, metabolic cost resulting from muscle activities.

-Lastly, the reaction forces and moments of the joints were computed to gain insight into the effect of assistive devices on the reaction forces of the joints and understand how the proposed device and the monoarticular exoskeleton can change the reaction forces and moments of the joints.
+Lastly, the reaction forces and moments of the joints were computed to gain insight into the effect of assistive devices on the reaction forces of the joints and understand how the proposed devices can change the reaction forces and moments of the joints.

 \subsection*{Statistical Analysis}